-From 1 November 2020 new regulations are in place to ensure that work on medical gas systems at medical facilities is carried out by people who have the appropriate skills, experience and qualifications.
+From 1 November 2020 new regulations were put in place to ensure that work on medical gas systems at medical facilities is carried out by people who have the appropriate skills, experience and qualifications.

-This means that from 1 May 2021, if you install and maintain medical gas systems in medical facilities, you must:
+A transition period has been set up which means that from 1 May 2022, if you install and maintain medical gas systems in medical facilities, you must:

 - have 2 years relevant industry experience

 - have a medical gas work class on your:

 - tradesperson certificate

 - individual contractor licence

 - company contractor licence.

 Before 30 April 2022, you need to lodge a change class application to your existing certificate or licence with evidence of your medical gas qualification.